ARGUS Umweltbiotechnologie GmbH

 •Semi-Volatile Halogenated Hydrocarbons (SVHH)

-Based on the specific baseline conditions of the remediation site, we install a system of infiltration groundwater wells, as well as drainage channels and aerators to provide for suitable conditions for the chosen microorganisms on a continuous or discontinuous basis.
+Based on the specific baseline conditions of the remediation site, we install a system of infiltration groundwater wells, as well as drainage channels and aerators to provide sufficient quantities of oxygen donors, substrates and nutrients for the chosen microorganisms on a continuous or discontinuous basis.

 Monitoring wells are used to survey and document development of contaminants, substrate and oxygen as well as redoxpotential.
 The infiltration regime and oxygen/Molasses/Lactate dosages, together with further additives, are dictated by the monitoring results, in order to continuously optimise the process.